 During the pandemic in 2020, Chris and his brother Matt took up entering motocross events.
 “I’d been riding dirt bikes my whole life, but I’d never raced competitive motocross.
 It was something available to do during the pandemic.
 I like to run in the fast gate, but I’m usually at the back of the pack,” said Chris.
 He thoroughly enjoys the sport and rides a KTM 350 bike in competition.

-In the off-season, the Bullers can be found at their motorcycle shop inside a building they own on Main Street.
-Elliot is learning more about the mechanical side of working on their bikes from his dad, who currently has about 15 vintage bikes he’s either restored or working on.
+In the off-season, the Bullers are often working on their bikes.
+Elliot is learning more about the mechanical side from his dad, who always has a collection of vintage bikes he’s either restored or working on.
 “There are special vintage classes for the older bikes where it’s pretty laid back, and it’s sorta like a car show where guys can put on a helmet and show off their bike,” Chris said.

 Chris admits between him and his dad and brother, they’ve had more of their share of accidents, but it was Matt who had a scary and serious one about one year ago.
 He had a freak accident during a motocross event in Farragut, Iowa.
 “The worst thing happened to him when the guy behind came over a blind jump and landed on Matt.
 He suffered a broken back, crushing 12 vertebrae and a broken shoulder.”